rithma/LCTHW/ex16/ex16b.md

 ```c
 (*(blah + i))
 ```
-they changed it to this
+they changed it to this:
 ```c
 blah[i]
 ```